Trimming Stability Selection increases variable selection robustness

 \subsection{Threshold-based Stability Selection}

 We now quantify the robustness of threshold-based Stability Selection.
-We assume that there is a fixed selection of instances resp. cells in the data matrix which are contaminated, so we quantify how large the probability in this case is that due to resampling, the Stability Selection breaks down.
+We assume that there is a fixed selection of instances resp. cells in the data matrix which are contaminated, so we quantify the probability that the Stability Selection breaks down.

 \begin{thm} Let $\pi$ be the threshold for the Stability Selection based on $B$ resamples of size $n_{sub}$ from a data set with $n$ instances, a fixed selection of $m$ of them contaminated, and let $c$ be the BDP of the applied model selection algorithm.
 Let $\hat \pi_j^+$ be the aggregated selection frequencies on the original data where $\hat \pi_j^+ \ge \pi \ \exists j$ for $j \in S_0$.
 Then, in both the optimistic and the pessimistic case-wise scenario, the probability that the Stability Selection breaks down is \\ \textbf{i)} given by if the resamples are drawn by subsampling; \\ \textbf{ii)} given by if the resamples are drawn by Bootstrapping. \end{thm}